stefanbesler/struckig/README.md

 # Unittests

 This project uses [TcUnit](http://www.tcunit.org/) for unittesting.
-Since the library is a standalone PLC project, unittests are implemented in a different solution (subfolder `./Struckig_unittest`) than the library.
+Since the library is a standalone PLC project, unittests are implemented in a different solution (subfolder `./Struckig_unittest`) then the library.
 In order to execute the unittests the `Struckig` library has to be [saved and installed](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/4189307403.html&id=) and `TcUnit.library` has to be [downloaded](https://github.com/tcunit/TcUnit/releases) and [installed](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/4189333259.html&id=).

 Please note, that not all unittests from the [original](https://www.github.com/pantor/ruckig) source code are ported yet, but only the `KnownExamples` and `SecondaryFeatures` tests.

 # Continuous integration

 Continuous integration has not really arrived in Operational technology (OT) -- yet.
-Some colleguages from work are making good progress in implementing buildtools and preparing a CI/CD environment for TwinCAT that will be publically available.
+Some colleagues from work are making good progress in implementing buildtools and preparing a CI/CD environment for TwinCAT that will be public available.
 Luckily, they agreed with me to let me try their tools as an alpha/beta tester with this project.
 For more information on this topic, please contact [Zeugwerk](mailto:info@zeugwerk.at); In the meantime I thank [@Zeugwerk](https://github.com/Zeugwerk) for letting me use their build environment in this early development stage of their DevOps tools.